isene/hyperlist.vim/README.md

 ### Installation

-As you most certainly have already done, to install the HyperList plugin for VIM, dowmload woim.vba and do:
+As you most certainly have already done, to install the HyperList plugin for VIM, dowmload hyperlist.vmb and do:

 ```
-vim hyperlist.vba
+vim hyperlist.vmb
 :so %
 :q
 ```